uzay54/fsweb-s17g1-sql-sorgular/readme.md

 	24) 10A sınıfındaki en yaşlı öğrenciyi listeyin.

-	    select * from ogrenci where sinif="10A" and dtarih= (select min(dtarih) from ogrenci where sinif="10A")
+	    select * from ogrenci where sinif="10A" and dtarih= (select min(dtarih) from ogrenci where sinif="10A") select * from ogrenci order by dtarih limit 1;

 	25) İkinci harfi N olan kitapları listeleyiniz.